Quality begins with the intent.

 Fixed intent represents the ‘knowns.’
 They may be nonnegotiable, or they may have emerged during the course of development.
 Examples include:

-- Certain performance specifications (“the pacemaker waveform must be as follows”)
+- Certain performance specifications (“the pacemaker waveform shall always be as follows”)

 - Compliance standards (“comply with all PCI compliance credit card requirements”)

-Variable intent represents the elements that allow the exploration of the economic trade-offs of requirements and design alternatives that could meet the need.
-Once established, these new insights will eventually become fixed requirements.
+Variable intent represents the elements that enable teams to explore the economic trade-offs of requirements and design alternatives that could meet a broader need.
+Once established, these new insights will eventually become fixed requirements and design decisions.

-At each Program Increment (PI), teams are simultaneously building what we know, while exploring what we don’t yet know.
+At each Program Increment (PI), teams are simultaneously building what they know, while exploring what they don’t yet know.

 Collaboratively Develop the Solution Intent